 Welcome to the subject guide for Industry Research.This guide describes

-databases and search tools that you can use to find information on Industry Research topics at the duPont-Ball Library and on the web, as well as search tips and information about library services.
+databases and search tools that you can use to find information on Industry Research topics at the duPont-Ball Library and online, as well as search tips and information about library services.

 Since the 1930's the federal government has used SIC (Standard Industrial Classification) codes to organize industry data and documents into broad topical areas for data collection and reporting.
 In 1997 SIC codes were replaced with NAICS (North American Industry Classification System).
 The NAICS codes were developed jointly by the governments of Canada, Mexico and the United States to facilitate comparability of business statistics.
 When researching an industry the NAICS and SIC codes can be used to find industry analysis reports, statistics and market data.